Astro-BEAM-AUTh/.github/CONTRIBUTING.md

 ## Where do I go from here?

-If you've noticed a bug or have a feature request, create one!
+If you've noticed a bug or have a feature request, [create an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/creating-an-issue)!
 It's generally best if you get confirmation of your bug or approval for your feature request this way before starting to code.

 ### 1. Fork & create a branch